 People with Medicare coverage do not pay upfront for their healthcare when they choose a Medicare-enrolled provider.
-Instead, Medicare will usually pay the healthcare provider for treatment directly.
+Instead, Medicare usually pays healthcare professionals directly for treatment.

 However, an insured person must meet their out-of-pocket expenses before Medicare pays for medical services.